AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Sort messages by filenames (sorted alphabetically).
 The default does not sort by filenames to make it easier to manipulate :guilabel:`Locations` view while the compilation is proceeding.
-(If sorted, the messages might be reordered while you're trying to click on them).
+(If sorted, the messages might be reordered while you are trying to click on them).

 * :menuselection:`Jump to first location`